 The financial case used to be theoretical.

 It isn’t anymore.
-The U.S. theatrical segment for indie films generated over $800M in 2024, powered by standout releases like 『Civil War』 (opening at $25.5M) and 『Longlegs』 ($22.4M) [Wikipedia].
+Indie distributors had a strong 2024 at the U.S. box office, powered by standout releases like 『Civil War』, which opened around $25 million, and 『Longlegs』, which opened around $22 million.
 Smaller bets paid even bigger: 『Hereditary』 turned a $10M budget into $44M worldwide (a 4.4× return), and 『The Witch』 returned $25M on a $3.5M spend.

 That gap can run a hundredfold.
 A filmmaker with a clear audience doesn’t need a studio’s war chest.
 They need a direct line to viewers who already care.